Central Carolina Cares!

 Military & Veterans Resources - Green Zone

 Veterans Crisis Line Connect with the Veterans Crisis Line to reach caring, qualified responders with the Department of Veterans Affairs.
-Call (1-800-273-8255 and Press 1), chat online, and text including support for deaf and hard of hearing.
+Dial 988 then press 1, or text 838255 to be connected to resources.
+There is also a chat available at veteranscrisisline.net.

 CCCC's Military Program understands the unique needs of service members and their spouses and make it possible for you to finish your college education, regardless of location.